 Kermit and his pals on the Spanish River

-Policy & Delaration: This website is intended to share wilderness experiences with others having the same interests.
+Policy & Declaration: This website is intended to share wilderness experiences with others having the same interests.
 In doing so, the use of products may be recommended to help you in finding resources for your own adventures.
 In rare instances I may receive remuneration for recommendations and purchases made through this site.

-Privacy: You can be assured, that any personal information obtained by this site will not be devulged to others for commercial purposes.
+PrivacyYou can be assured that any personal information obtained by this site will not be divulged to others or used for commercial purposes.

 Disclaimer: Like any outdoor activity, traveling and wilderness canoeing has its own set of risks.
 Every individual is responsible for making his/her own judgments and should not consider the information given herein as being safe according to their own level of skills and environmental conditions.
 In other words, life is fragile and full of dangers.
 Don't blame me if it doesn't work for you.